 Vehicle safety questions

-These are basic safety checks that a driver should carry out to ensure the vehicle is safe for use.
-Although some checks may involve opening the bonnet to identify where fluid levels would be checked, you will not be asked to touch a hot engine or physically check fluid levels.
+These are basic safety checks that a driver should carry out to make sure the vehicle is safe for use.
+Although some checks may involve opening the engine compartment to identify where fluid levels would be checked, you will not be asked to touch a hot engine or physically check fluid levels.

-Drivers seeking vocational licence entitlement should be experienced and technically expert.
-The assessment criteria reflects this.
-Candidates will be asked five questions which will be a combination of ‘show me’ and ‘tell me’.
 A driving fault will be recorded for each incorrect answer to a maximum of four driving faults.
-If the candidate answers all five questions incorrectly, a serious fault will be recorded.
+If you answer all five questions incorrectly, a serious fault will be recorded.

-For a list of the safety questions you could be asked in your driving test, click on the vehicle safety questions links below:
+For a list of the safety questions you could be asked in your driving test, follow the links below:

 - Vehicle safety questions for buses and lorries